-Birdseed might be easy to find at most stores, but birders who want to provide the best foods for their backyard birds should investigate different places to buy birdseed to take advantage of higher quality seeds, a greater seed variety and better prices on bulk offerings.
-There are many places to buy birdseed, suet, bird nuts and other foods for birds, but not all the foods that can be bought are the same.
+Birdseed might be easy to find at most stores, but birders who want to provide the best foods for their backyard birds should investigate different places to buy birdseed to take advantage of higher quality seeds, a greater seed variety, and better prices on bulk offerings.
+There are many places to buy birdseed, suet, nuts, and other foods for birds, but not all the foods that can be bought are the same.

 Buying Birdseed Locally

 Buying birdseed at a local store is often the easiest, most convenient choice, particularly on short notice when one type of birdseed may run out at the feeders or a new bird with different feeding habits decides to visit.
 Furthermore, purchasing local seed helps support local businesses, and consumers don't need to pay delivery fees or processing surcharges.
 On the other hand, not all local stores will offer the widest possible variety of birdseed, and quantities may be limited, particularly in fall and winter.

 When looking for birdseed at local stores, check:

 - Agriculture supply or livestock feed stores

 - Pet stores